emeraldsanto/lunch-n-learns/advanced-typescript/content/function-overloading.md

 <!-- Section 1 -->
 ##### What is it?

-It is a for a function to have more than one signature.
+It is a way for a function to have more than one signature while maintaining only one implementation.
 This allows for different behaviour and type-safe return types depending on the provided arguments.

 <!-- Section 2 -->